BINF-GSC/Hackathon_Outline/README.md

 3. Setup Github
    - You are required to use a public Github repository for version control and collaboration to participate in the Hackathon
+   - [Here](https://guides.github.com/activities/hello-world/) is a guide to getting started with your first Github Repository
+   - [Here](https://guides.github.com/introduction/flow/) is a guide to understanding the Github workflow
+   - You are required to make your Github repository a public repository this way the Hackathon Judges will be able to inspect your code, including all your commits so that we can see how the code was developed, we may do this during the competition
+     - Your final commit on the last day of the competition will be the one judged
+   - In the first three days of the competition you are required to send us the URL for your Github repository, we will not share this with the other competitors.
+   - It is recommended that you use SSH keys to push commits to your Github repository
+     - [Here](https://help.github.com/articles/connecting-to-github-with-ssh/) is a guide for doing so
+       - VS Code cannot handle SSH keys that require passphrases so do not use one, leave it blank
+       - If on Ubuntu you can setup your .bashrc to load the ssh-agent when a terminal is opened and add your ssh key to it
+         - ```echo "eval `ssh-agent`
+              ssh-add ~/.ssh/id_rsa" >> ~/.bashrc
+           ```